 of nodes to counteract the additional demand introduced by adding more nodes.

-We will look at the relation between complexity and the number of nodes in two different ways:

-We will calculate the correlation between the number of characters and the two operationalizations of

-complexity.
-We interpret the correlation and their 95% confidence interval and discuss what effects

-are compatible with the data.
-That is, if we have a non-significant effect, we discuss the boundaries of

-the CI.
+We will perform the same analyses as for the unstandardized complexity measure.

 As a further exploration, we investigate what explains the complexity (in both operationalizations)

 beyond the number of characters.
 We apply Prediction Rule Ensembles (Fokkema, 2020; Fokkema &